 High-resolution measurements of dissolved chloride and nitrate concentrations, as well as formation factor, provide the opportunity for reconstruction of glacial seawater characteristics through the South Pacific Gyre.
-Given the importance of this region in terms of ocean circulation, such reconstruction will greatly contribute to understanding of the global ocean-climate system.
+Given the importance of this region to ocean circulation, such reconstruction will greatly contribute to understanding of the global ocean-climate system.